Network evolution with mesoscopic delay: Results

 Since, to first order, in the mesoscopic regime, one does not observe the effect of the delay, a natural question is whether this is observable in second-order fluctuations around limits.
 We specialize to the linear setting with $f(k) = k+\alpha,~k\geq 1$.
 Write $\set{p_k:k\geq 1}$ for the corresponding limit degree distribution as in Corollary~\ref{cor:meso-deg}.
 Resnick and Samorodnitsky~\cite{resnick2015asymptotic} considered the degree counts $\set{N_k(n):k\geq 1}$ in the {\bf no delay regime} and showed that,

 where $\set{Z_k:k\geq 1}$ is a centered Gaussian process with an appropriate covariance kernel.
 The proof is initialized by analyzing the number of leaves whose distributional limit,

 This result is then leveraged to prove convergence of degree two counts, which is then used to prove degree three counts, and so on.
-The next result shows that the effect of the delay is not evident even in the second-order behavior of, for example, leaf counts.
-In principle, this should lead to convergence of higher degree counts; however, to keep this paper to a manageable length, we only deal with the ``base'' case.
+The following result shows that the effect of the delay is not evident even in the second-order behavior of, for example, leaf counts.
+In principle, this should lead to convergence of higher degree counts; however, we only deal with the ``base'' case.

-\begin{thm}[Second order fluctuations of degree counts] Assume that the attachment function is linear with affine parameter $\alpha$, \ie~$f(k) = k+\alpha$, and the delay distribution satisfies Assumption~\ref{ass:lipschitz}.
-Then, there exist a sequence of random variables $\set{\fX_n:n\geq 1}$ with $\fX_n/n \convas p_1$ such that $N_1(n)$ satisfies a central limit theorem with
+\begin{thm}[Second order fluctuations of degree counts] Assume that the attachment function is linear with affine parameter $\alpha$, \ie~$f(k) = k+\alpha$, and the delay distribution satisfies Assumption~\ref{ass:lipschitz} and \eqref{eqn:1257}.
+Then, there exists a sequence of random variables $\set{\fX_n:n\geq 1}$ with $\fX_n/n \convas p_1$ such that $N_1(n)$ satisfies a central limit theorem with

-Furthermore, if the delay distribution satisfies $\lim\limits_{n\to \infty}\sqrt{n} \E\left(\frac{n^\beta\xi\ind\set{n-n^\beta\xi \geq 1}}{\lfloor n-n^\beta \xi \rfloor}\right) \to 0$, then the centering $\fX_n/n$ can be replaced by $p_1$. \end{thm}
+Furthermore, if the delay distribution satisfies $\lim\limits_{n\to \infty}\sqrt{n} \E\left(\frac{n^\beta\xi\cdot\ind\set{n-n^\beta\xi \geq 1}}{\lfloor n-n^\beta \xi \rfloor}\right) \to 0$, then the centering $\fX_n/n$ can be replaced by $p_1$. \end{thm}

-\begin{rem} When the tails of delay $\xi$ are not unusually heavy, we expect $\E\left(\frac{n^\beta\xi\ind\set{n-n^\beta\xi \geq 1}}{\lfloor n-n^\beta \xi \rfloor}\right) = o(n^{\beta-1})$.
-Therefore, $\sqrt{n} \E\left(\frac{n^\beta\xi\ind\set{n-n^\beta\xi \geq 1}}{\lfloor n-n^\beta \xi \rfloor}\right) = o(n^{\beta - \frac{1}{2}})$, and the condition in Theorem \ref{thm:meso-degree-CLT}, required to have deterministic limit $p_1$ as the centering, is expected to hold for most delay distributions when $\beta < 1/2$.
+\begin{rem} When the tails of delay $\xi$ are not unusually heavy, we expect $\E\left(\frac{n^\beta\xi\cdot\ind\set{n-n^\beta\xi \geq 1}}{\lfloor n-n^\beta \xi \rfloor}\right) = o(n^{\beta-1})$.
+Therefore, $\sqrt{n} \E\left(\frac{n^\beta\xi\cdot\ind\set{n-n^\beta\xi \geq 1}}{\lfloor n-n^\beta \xi \rfloor}\right) = o(n^{\beta - \frac{1}{2}})$, and the condition in Theorem \ref{thm:meso-degree-CLT}, required to have deterministic limit $p_1$ as the centering, is expected to hold for most delay distributions when $\beta < 1/2$.
 The regime $\beta \geq 1/2$ seems ripe for exploration.
 As we will see in the next result, functionals like the root degree admit regimes of $\beta$ with potentially new behavior than the setting without delay. \end{rem}

 The other functionals that could feel the effect of the delay are functions such as the root degree $M(\rho, n)$ or the maximal degree $M_{\sss(1)}(n)$.
-In the setting with no delay, by~\cite{mori2005maximum}, $n^{-1/(\alpha +2)}\cdot M_{\sss(1)}(n) \convas W_\infty$ for a strictly positive, finite random variable and the same is true for the root degree.
-The next result derives conditions for the scaling of the root degree to be affected (or not) by the delay.
+In the setting with no delay, by~\cite{mori2005maximum}, $n^{-1/(\alpha +2)}\cdot M_{\sss(1)}(n) \convas W_\infty$ for a strictly positive, finite random variable, and the same is true for the root degree.
+The following result derives conditions for the scaling of the root degree to be affected (or not) by the delay.

 \begin{thm} Assume that the attachment function $f$ is linear with affine parameter $\alpha$, $\gb <1$, and the delay distribution $\mu$ satisfies the Assumptions in~\ref{ass:lipschitz} and \eqref{eqn:1257}.
 Define $X:=\xi^{1/(1-\gb)}$ and $\theta:=1/(2+\ga)$.
 We have the following behaviors: \begin{enumeratei} \item If $\E[ X^{1-\theta}] <\infty$, then the rescaled root degree,